+For the year under review, the Audit Committee was composed of three non-executive directors: Mr. Joseph Said (Chairman of the Committee), Mr. Joseph Bonello and Mr. David Demarco.
 Mr. David Demarco is considered to be an independent member taking into account the relevant criteria specified in the Listing Rules, who the Board also considers to be competent in accounting in terms of the Listing Rules having previously and currently occupying senior positions within banking and other financial institutions.

 The Audit Committee is required to meet a minimum of four (4) times a year.
-During the year under review the Committee met ten (10) times.
+During the year under review the Committee met six (6) times.